-Three-months ended
+Year ended

-(in thousands) Mar.
-31, 2017 Mar.
+Dec.
+31, 2017 Dec.
 31, 2016

-Compensation paid by and on behalf of SRHI for executive management services provided to the Company (including stock-based compensation) \$ 236 \$ 163
+Compensation paid by and on behalf of SRHI for executive management services provided to the Company (including stock-based compensation) \$ 1,190 \$ 1,002

-Directors fees 85 90

-Directors stock-based compensation 43 78
+Directors fees and stock-based compensation 553 667

-\$ 364 \$ 331
+\$ 1,743 \$ 1,669

-11. Fair Value Estimation
+14. Fair Value Estimation

 All of the Company's investments are carried at fair value.
+SRHI includes all investments in public securities in Level 1 of the fair value hierarchy (see Note 2).
 SRHI includes investments in private companies in Level 3 of the fair value hierarchy (see Note 2) because they trade infrequently and have limited observable inputs.
-The Company's exchange-traded investments that are quoted in active markets are measured at fair value using closing prices.
+The Company's exchange-traded investments that are quoted on active markets are measured at fair value using closing prices.

 The Company has provided fair market disclosure for its portfolio of investments by three industry groups.
-The mining industry group consists of three mining companies, one of which is in the exploration stage, one that is in the producing stage and another that is in care and maintenance.
-The agriculture industry group consists of two agriculture-related companies.
-One company is based in Uruguay and the other in Canada with both operations and risks linked to agricultural commodities.
+The mining industry group consists of four mining companies, one of which is in the exploration stage, two that are in the producing stage and another that is in care and maintenance.
+The agriculture industry group consists of one agriculture-related company based in Canada with operations and risks linked to agricultural commodities.
 The energy production and services industry group consists of (i) one oil and gas exploration and production ("E&P") investment and (ii) one technology company for the benefit of oil and gas E&P companies.
 The companies in each of the three industry groups share similar risk profiles and have therefore been grouped together.